kyratrades/kyratrades.github.io/docs/videos/musicals.md

 CAST
 : Beth Leavel (Witch), Hunter Foster (Baker), Brynn O\'Malley (Baker\'s Wife), Sara Jean Ford (Cinderella), Jennifer Cody (Little Red Riding Hood), Stanley Bahorek (Jack), Kevin Earley (Wolf/Cinderella\'s Prince), Greggory Brandt (Rapunzel\'s Prince), Betsy Lawrence (Jack\'s Mother), Kaitlyn Davidson (Rapunzel)

-NOTES
+MASTER'S NOTES
-: Not the closing performance as previously listed.
-This was the matinee performance, and the production had an evening show as their closing.
-A couple of minor obstructions but only in the wider shots.
-Almost no blackouts and nicely captured.
+: Filmed in 16:9 widescreen.
+A few minor obstructions but only in the wider shots and most filming is mid-zoom and close shots.
+Virtually no blackouts except during applause and filming is fairly steady.
+External audio is fed in from an MD recorder, therefore audio is very clear.
+The theatre is cavernous and huge so acoustics aren't the greatest (a little echo-y), but it's not too bad.

 Into the Woods - Regent\'s Park Open Air Theatre - September 9, 2010
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }